bretonium/my-infclass-server/README.md

 # Teeworlds InfClassR
 Slightly modified version of original [InfClass by necropotame](https://github.com/necropotame/teeworlds-infclass).

+Do not use it.
+Instead, go to currently developed version: https://github.com/InfectionDust/teeworlds-infclassR

 ## Additional dependencies
 [GeoLite2++](https://www.ccoderun.ca/GeoLite2++/api/) is used for IP geolocation
 ```bash